seb-wor/cmp-consumer/README.md

 # CMP consumer implementation

-Our use of AppNexus CMP.
+Our use of AppNexus CMP. hest

 ## Intro